Where are they now? Manchester United’s last XI picked by David Moyes

 Evans won three Premier League titles during his nine years at Old Trafford but was deemed surplus to requirements by Van Gaal after a few mistakes in the 2014-15 season.

-The 32-year-old got his career back on track at West Brom and has since formed a brilliant defensive partnership with Caglar Soyuncu at Leicester City.
+The 32-year-old got his career back on track at West Brom and has since become a defensive stalwart at Leicester City.
 His sale was one of the more baffling of the post-Fergie era.

 Buttner only made one more appearance for United before being shipped off to Dynamo Moscow.